 Our office has been involved in all manner of criminal defense proceedings over the past several decades, from simple traffic infractions to misdemeanor DUI violations to heavy duty felony proceedings, such as armed robbery, statutory rape and grand theft.
-The three (3) most important Constitutional and Due Process protections a criminal defendant has is as follows:

 There are also additional protections that every criminal defendant must be accorded in a state or federal criminal law proceeding.
 You may contact our office to discuss all of these Constitutional and Due Process protections.

 Here is a summary of some of the services that a competent legal defense counsel should be prepared to offer their criminal clientele: